‘Real Housewives Of Beverly Hills’ Star Erika Jayne Splits From Husband Tom Girardi After 21 Years Of Marriage

 Erika and Tom share no children together, but the singer has an adult son from her first marriage to Thomas Zizzo.
 While Tom also has children of his own from a previous marriage, he embraced his role as a stepfather to Erika’s young son, Tommy, when they first married.

-“That’s the one thing I loved most about Tom, when my son was younger, was that he welcomed him with open arms,” Erika once said in an episode of RHOBH, per Bravo.com.
+“That’s the one thing I loved most about Tom, when my son was younger, was that he welcomed him with open arms,” Erika once said in an episode of RHOBH, per Bravo TV.
 “I’m very thankful.
 That’s my guy.”

-He had planned to travel to New York for her final performance, but the production shut down early due to the onset of the coronavirus pandemic in mid-March si he never saw the show, Erika revealed on the Real Housewives of Beverly Hills reunion, per Bravo.com.
+He had planned to travel to New York for her final performance.
+However, the production shut down early due to the onset of the coronavirus pandemic in mid-March, and he never saw the show, Erika revealed on the Real Housewives of Beverly Hills reunion, per Bravo TV.

-She told The Daily Dish” that her spouse of more than 20 years was ” the biggest Broadway fan ever” and supported her all the way, telling her she “must take” the role.
+She told Bravo TV’s The Daily Dish that her spouse of more than 20 years was “the biggest Broadway fan ever” and supported her all the way, telling her she “must take” the role.

-Tom is best known for his winning case against Pacific Gas & Electric, which became the inspiration for the hit Julia Roberts film Erin Brokovich.
+Tom is best known for his winning case against Pacific Gas & Electric, which became the inspiration for the hit Julia Roberts film Erin Brockovich.